Gewery/Pathfinders/README.md

+## How do I run the game?

+To work, the game requires python3 and [Flask] (http://flask.pocoo.org/) for the web interface.

 To run it on your own computer you should install 2 modules:
 - Flask (pip install flask)
 - configparser (pip install configparser)